Fabio752/Blue/team/README-INDIV-sk3017.md

 The new features (from 3.) were tested.

 ### **Print**

 I have implemented the print as a static class which contains a buffer.
-This was the only non-functional part I have written which was challenging since we have not discussed this part of F# much (other then from software engineering standpoint).
+This was the only non-functional part I have written which was challenging since we have not discussed this part of F# much (other then from high-level principles of software engineering standpoint).

 We have discussed other way of adding print which would be more functional and monadic.
 However we decided that clutter from adding the print buffer to each of